Armoured fighting vehicles of the Irish Army: M113 armoured personnel carrier

 Six M113 armoured personnel carriers were loaned to Irish troops in the Congo operating as part of the UN force ONUC.
 The M113s were United States Army vehicles donated to the UN for the Congo peacekeeping force mission.
 Following the withdrawal of Indian Army soldiers due to the Sino-Indian War, Irish from the armoured car group took over responsibility for their position in Jadotville assuming control of six M113s and several Swedish APCs.
 The M113 APC was a significant improvement over the Ford armoured cars and Swedish APCs used by the Irish forces up to then; easy to handle, tracked, amphibious and armed with a pintle-mount M2 Browning .50 machine gun.
 The vehicles were withdrawn early from the armoured car group in the Congo and returned to US Army inventory.
+M113 was and is the only tracked APC in Irish service.

 Tgb m/42 KP armoured personnel carrier

 A small number of Swedish Tgb m/42 KP APCs were loaned from UN stocks during operations in the Congo and returned in early 1963.
 One is preserved in a driving condition in the Curragh Camp having been obtained in the early 2000s.